orcasmedialab/trenchPilot/README.md

 *   Update all comments in code to explain line rather than changes
 *   Target bunker sometimes repeatedly spawns in the same place
 *   README is too verbose.
 Should talk more about gameplay and less about irrelevant specifics (i.e. "click to play")
+*   Clean up lines of code

 *   **Eventually:**
     *   Multiplayer component
     *   Tutorial introduction (level zero)
     *   Level difficulty progression
-    *   Make all the models prettier
+    *   Make all the models significantly better and more detailed
+    *   Add random static.
     *   Put more stuff all around the map.
 Make it feel more "cluttered" and realistic
+    *   Make all models look better
+    *   Make HUD art better
     *   Missions to attack moving targets (truck envoys)